coreos/etcd-operator/README.md

   version: "3.1.8"
 ```

-Apply the size change to the cluster TPR:
+Apply the size change to the cluster CR:
 ```
 $ kubectl apply -f example/example-etcd-cluster.yaml
 ```